Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

-* Includes every change in Yoast SEO core 15.6.1 See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+* Includes every change in Yoast SEO core 15.6.1 See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.6

 Release date: 2021-01-12

 Say hi to Yoast SEO 15.6!
 You can now add an Estimated reading time block to your posts!
 You can also find the estimated reading time in the Insights Tab on your posts/pages.
 Plus: Word form support for Norwegian writers!
-Read more about what’s new in Yoast SEO 15.6 in [https://yoa.st/release-15-6](our release post)!
+Read more about what’s new in Yoast SEO 15.6 in [our release post](https://yoa.st/release-15-6)!

 #### Enhancements